manosmaroulis/Drone_command_wrapper/README.md

 The drone_command_test.cpp file is an experiment I did, feel free to modify it.

-* To build:
+* To build, type in terminal:

         mkdir build && cd build
         make

-* To run go to the build directory and type:
+* To run go to the build directory and type in terminal:

         ./drone_command_test